-In addition to providing mentoring services to pre-service ESL/EFL instructors, I have always enjoyed, for over 15 years now, facilitating both adult and K-12 ESL and EAP classes that include international, immigrant and refugee students in a variety of settings across North America and Asia.
-I appreciate George Brown College’s recent opportunity that involves supporting students in their academic pursuits and learning from and sharing with colleagues and building expertise in my capacity as Professor of SoTL at the School of ESL within the Centre for Preparatory & Liberal Studies (CPLS) of the College.
+In addition to providing mentoring services to pre-service ESL/EFL instructors, I have always enjoyed, for over 20 years now, facilitating both adult and K-12 ESL and EAP classes that include international and immigrant students and students with refugee backgrounds in a variety of settings across North America and Asia.
+I appreciate George Brown College’s providing me with the opportunity that allow me to continue to engage in supporting students in their academic pursuits and learning from and sharing with colleagues and building expertise in my capacity as Professor of SoTL at the School of ESL within the Centre for Preparatory & Liberal Studies (CPLS) of the College.
 As well, I am grateful to the Department of Linguistics of the University of Victoria for the opportunity to serve as TESL Practicum Supervisor and share with and learn from pre-service TESL instructor colleagues and enhance my knowledge and expertise in the field for about five years in the past.
 In addition, my learning as ESL Instructor III at the University of Regina for two years and a half before joining Camosun College in Victoria as ELD Instructor in the fall of 2014 was crucial to further advancing in the field.
 I always appreciate the opportunity I was provided with in the process of facilitating EAP, ESL, LBS and LINC classes in various capacities, including Professor at Centennial College and Instructor at the Toronto Catholic District School Board, Seneca College, and Centennial College in Toronto in the past.